sockeqwe/pages/content/about/_index.md

 Although I consider myself T-shaped and enjoy working on multiple platforms a I keep the green little robot very close to my heart.
 You will find a lot of technical articles related to android development.

-If I'm not on a hike or I'm not on the football field then I'm probably recording a new episode of [TheContext Podcast](https://thecontext.github.io/).
+If I'm not on a hike or I'm not on the football field then I'm probably recording a new episode of [TheContext Podcast](https://thecontext.github.io/) or I am contributing to some open source project on [Github](https://github.com/sockeqwe).

-I live in the beatiful city of Munich, Germany.
+I live in the beautiful city of Munich, Germany.

 _All of the content on this site is made available at no charge, for the benefit of the community.
-Please don’t reproduce the entire content (or very substantial portions) of any article without asking first._
+Please don’t reproduce the entire content (or very substantial portions) of any article without [asking first]({{< ref "contact" >}}) ._